isvogor-foi/Allocator2.0/README.md

 # Allocator2.0
-project depends on:
- - numpy
- - scipy
+ - Updated to use DEAP
- - pyevolve
+ - Added simulated annealing

-Built for Python 2.6
+ - Works with Python 3.X
+ - TODO: Some testing and code refactoring